tweinmann/crypto_sentiment/README.md

 # crypto sentiment

-Tiny sample app that provides an "at a glance" view of news articles sentiments per crypto currency.
+Tiny sample app that provides an "at a glance" view of news article sentiments per crypto currency.

 On a regular interval it does the following: